 International travel may need prior approval by the sponsor.
 Foreign Travel Rates.

 The use of a US flag carrier is required on federally sponsored awards.

 International travel to countries under U.S. sanctions, embargoes or U.S. Department of State travel warning may have restrictions, particularly if technological equipment is being exported.
 Export Control and International Travel.

 Travel for consultants may also be included in this budget category if they are not included under the Consultant budget category.

-General purpose office supplies are not allowable unless approved via a CAS exemption form.
+General purpose office supplies are not allowable unless the following conditions are met:

 Include publication costs if the dissemination plan includes the publication of research results in professional journals that have page charges.

 UCF defines equipment as nonexpendable, tangible items with a shelf life of more than one year and that cost over $5,000, either as a single item or as a unit.
 Documented price quotes need to be provided with your proposal.
 Bid and quote requirements.